NMRDfromMD/nmrdfrommd.github.io/docs/source/tutorials/anisotropic-system.rst

 Launch the NMR analysis
 -----------------------

-.. container:: justify

-    Let us create 3 atoms groups for respectively the hydrogen atoms of the silica, the hydrogen
-    atoms of the water, and all the hydrogen atoms:
+Let us create three atom groups corresponding to: the hydrogen atoms of the silica, the hydrogen atoms of the water, and all the hydrogen atoms combined:

 .. code-block:: python